codetricity/sc2_sept/README.md

 ## Problem Description and Fixes

 With SC2B firmware version 6.01 and SC2 firmware 1.31, it was
-not possible to delete and list all the files with thumbnails with a single API call.
-Setting the `maxThumbSize` to 640 did not return thumbnails and caused the camera to lock.
+not possible to delete all the files  with a single API call.

-New firmware addresses these problems.
+New firmware addresses this problem.

 ## Model